nytr1xx/CrFrecon/README.md

 # CrFrecon

 I ported chromeOS Frecon to standard Linux.
 It's only been tested on Ubuntu 26.04 x86_64, so expect issues on other distros.
-I'll do more testing as time goes on
+I'll do more testing as time goes on.
+To know the syntax of Frecon, read the README.md inside frecon/.

 # What IS CrFrecon?